Sylius/Sylius/UPGRADE-1.13.md

    To add more data per variant create a service implementing the `Sylius\Component\Core\Provider\ProductVariantMap\ProductVariantMapProviderInterface` and tag it with `sylius.product_variant_data_map_provider`.

 1. Using Guzzle 6 has been deprecated in favor of Symfony HTTP Client.
+If you want to still use Guzzle 6 or Guzzle 7, you need to install `composer require php-http/guzzle6-adapter` or `composer require php-http/guzzle7-adapter` depending on your Guzzle version.
+   Subsequently, you need to register the adapter as a `Psr\Http\Client\ClientInterface` service as the following:
+    ```yaml
+        services:
+            Psr\Http\Client\ClientInterface:
+                class: Http\Adapter\Guzzle7\Client # for Guzzle 6 use Http\Adapter\Guzzle6\Client instead
+    ```

-   Therefore, the constructor of `Sylius\Bundle\AdminBundle\Controller\NotificationController` has been changed:
+1. The constructor of `Sylius\Bundle\AdminBundle\Controller\NotificationController` has been changed:

     ```diff
         public function __construct(